machinable-org/machinable/docs/.vuepress/_reference/_storage.md

 # Storage

-The storage abstraction provides a high-level interface to retrieve observation data that is being created during execution.
+The storage abstraction provides a high-level interface to retrieve data that is being stored during execution.

 > Coming soon!